Comprehending Python 3's "1000000000000000 in range(1000000000000001)" for Efficiency

 }

-Delving Deeper into Python's Range Function Optimization
+Getting Deeper into Python's Range Function Optimization

-Another aspect of the performance of range in Python 3 is its implementation as a sequence type.
-Unlike Python 2's xrange, which is a generator, Python 3's range is a full-fledged sequence.
-This means that it supports efficient membership testing, slicing, and indexing operations.
-When you check if a number is within a range using the in operator, Python does not iterate through each value.
-Instead, it performs an arithmetic check based on the start, stop, and step parameters of the range.
-This arithmetic approach ensures that membership testing is done in constant time, O(1).
+Python 3's implementation of range as a sequence type also affects its performance.
+Python 3's range is a full-fledged sequence, whereas Python 2's xrange is a generator.
+This means it can do efficient membership testing, slicing, and indexing operations.
+When you use the in operator to verify if a number is within a range, Python does not cycle through each value.
+Instead, it does an arithmetic check using the range's start, stop, and step parameters.
+This arithmetic approach ensures that membership checking takes constant time, O(1).

-Common Questions about Python's Range Function Performance
+Common Questions About Python's Range Function Performance

 13. Why does slicing work with Python's range?

-Final Thoughts on Python's Range Performance
+Final Thoughts about Python's Range Performance